Forest of lies

 Helping the weaker ones did not go unnoticed, and I began to dream about promotions and becoming a recruiter.

 Bonding at night over how the cold showers and batons against our limbs made us laugh, began to fade.
-The whispered jokes about those who still cried for their mommy in bed, long into the night, sustained us.
+The whispered jokes about those who still cried for their mommy in bed, long into the night, had sustained us.
 The harshness of the introduction worked.
 We were becoming hardened men who felt nothing.
-Our haircuts were tight, like our leader, we raved about our new style.
+Our haircuts were tight, like our leader, we had raved about our new style.
 ‘Some things don’t go out of fashion.’
-We were no longer boys but nor were we respected or appreciated by our Glorious Leader.
-A stick has a way of taking the enthusiasm out of your efforts and you simply act from then on.

-The Songun doctrine required us to learn guerrilla tactics—to defend our country against any foreign aggression.
+The Songun doctrine required us to learn guerrilla tactics, to defend our country against any foreign aggression.
 The emphasis was on resilience, and self-reliance, when we were stripped of everything but a canister of water and marched into the mountains.
 We were regularly told that one day America would invade, and we would have to hit them and run.

 We were permitted to write home once a month.
 My parents, who were told they would receive my extra food rations due to my service, were in fact doing worse.
 The men’s whispers at night shifted to how the military thrived, while the civilian population suffered food shortages and electricity rationing.
-Yet even our lives were punishing.
+Yet even soldier’s lives were punishing.
 The whole country was suffering.
 My coping mechanism of dreaming away my troubles twisted not only my bedsheets but my thoughts.
-I cried for my mother, a man, alone in his bunk.
+I cried for my mother.
+Me, a man, alone in his bunk.

-My mother was afraid to write about the true state of things after she received a visit—due to her first letter.
+My mother was afraid to write about the true state of things after she received a visit, due to her first letter.
 I could tell by the somberness of her words that the disparity between the promises made and reality was starker than I imagined.

 The crack in my national pride was widening.